-1.Full training members of the club can attend any three out of four sessions a week, on Mondays, Tuesdays and Wednesdays from 9 to 10 pm and on Sundays from 8 to 9am.
-Due to constraints of space in the pool the club has a limit on full membership to avoid overcrowding.
+1.Full training members of the club can attend any three of our sessions a week, on Mondays, Tuesdays and Wednesdays.

 2.Non-training members - we do accept a limited number of swimmers who live in the London Surrey region, who wish to have a club affiliation but are unable to train with us regularly.

-We regret that we are unable to offer full training memberships currently.
-We have a waiting list which is held by the secretary.
+Should you wish to join us we do have a waiting list which is held by the secretary.
 When a vacancy occurs, those on the list are invited to a trial and after seeing the swimming abilities of those who attend, the coach recommends who is best suited to the vacancy taking into account the lane in which the vacancy has occurred.

 To enquire about joining use our